-- 1. Move the saw head so the blade is positioned directly above one of the bed rails.
+- 1. Move the saw carriage so the blade is positioned directly above one of the bed rails.
 Measure from the bottom edge on a down-set tooth of the blade to the top of the bed rail, near the inner blade guide assembly. - 2.
 View the blade height scale with eyes level with the indicator.
 The scale should indicate the actual distance from the blade to the bed rail.
 Adjust the indicator if necessary.

 See Figure 7-16.
-Loosen the indicator bracket mounting bolts and adjust the bracket until the indicator is aligned with the correct mark on the scale (+0 -1/32 [0.8 mm]).
-Retighten the bracket mounting nut.
+Loosen the scale bracket mounting bolts.
+Adjust the bracket up or down until the indicator is aligned with the correct mark on the scale (+0 -1/32 [0.8 mm]).
+Retighten the bracket mounting bolts.